 KB Home (KBH) Gains But Lags Market: What You Should Know

-Heading into today, shares of the homebuilder had lost 0.34% over the past month, lagging the Construction sector's gain of 0.41% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the homebuilder had lost 0.28% in the past month.
+In that same time, the Construction sector gained 0.44%, while the S&P 500 gained 0.87%.

-KB Home will be looking to display strength as it nears its next earnings release, which is expected to be January 12, 2022.
-In that report, analysts expect KB Home to post earnings of $1.77 per share.
-This would mark year-over-year growth of 58.04%.
+Investors will be hoping for strength from KB Home as it approaches its next earnings release, which is expected to be January 12, 2022.
+The company is expected to report EPS of $1.77, up 58.04% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.72 billion, up 43.7% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for KB Home.
+Investors should also note any recent changes to analyst estimates for KB Home.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 KB Home currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, KB Home currently has a Forward P/E ratio of 5.5.
-Its industry sports an average Forward P/E of 6.78, so we one might conclude that KB Home is trading at a discount comparatively.
+In terms of valuation, KB Home is currently trading at a Forward P/E ratio of 5.51.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.75.

 Meanwhile, KBH's PEG ratio is currently 0.15.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Building Products - Home Builders industry currently had an average PEG ratio of 0.34 as of yesterday's close.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Building Products - Home Builders industry currently had an average PEG ratio of 0.35 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.